oracle-quickstart/oci-hpc/README.md

 Salt configuration is stored under ./salt directory, containing pillar/ (variables) and salt/ (state) information.
 Read more about salt in the documentation: https://docs.saltstack.com/en/latest/

 ### Architecture

 ![Architecture](images/architecture.png)

+### Operations

+Salt commands should be executed from the headnode.
+IntelMPI installation: sudo salt '*' state.apply intelmpi

 ### SSH Key